augustjohansson/customquad/README.md

 ## Installation (non-dev)

-In short, the following four steps is recommended to install the
+In short, the following steps is recommended to install the
 library:
 ```
 docker build -f docker/Dockerfile -t customquad .